MSc Urban Design and International Planning / Course details

 - Be an active part of the Manchester Urban Design LAB (MUD-Lab) and benefit from its wide range of resources including bespoke urban design toolkits, tutorials, events, and world-leading research on applied urban design.

 - Receive a year-long licence for Adobe Creative Suite software, including illustrator, Photoshop, and InDesign for your personal computer to be able to work effectively on projects at any time.

 - Have the flexibility to mix discipline units or specialise and choose from a wide range of optional course units.

 - Study in Manchester, a city where planning has been taught for more than 50 years, and urban development and environmental impacts are on your doorstep.

-- A weeklong overseas field visit is a core part of the programme.
+- This course has normally included a weeklong overseas field trip.
 The course fee covers the cost of this overseas field visit.
-Recent locations have included Barcelona, Amsterdam, Dublin, Seattle, Toronto, and Vienna.
+Past locations include Barcelona, Amsterdam, Dublin, Seattle, Toronto, and Vienna.

 Teaching and learning

 The course is taught through a mix of practical studio-based learning, small group exercises, one-to-one design crits, and more traditional lecture-based environments, with a dedicated design studio for MSc Urban Design and International Planning students to make use of at any time.

 We also have a dedicated urban design technical officer who teaches applied technical skills and software across the year to MSc Urban Design and International Planning students.